 Thanksgiving is literally around the corner just waiting to attack us.
 But we’re not going to need a bigger boat since we prepared in advance.
 Just look at our Pinterest Boards filled with delicious ideas.

 Oh…what’s that?
 You didn’t prepare.
 Save your sweat for your post-holiday workouts because Maple Soy Roasted Squash literally takes 20 minutes.

 Twenty minutes.
 Do you know what that means?
-When your beautifully brined turkey comes out of that oven to rest, raise the heat to 425°F and throw in the squash.
+When that beautifully brined turkey comes out of the oven to rest, raise the heat to 425°F and throw in the squash.
 Your bird will be ready for slicing and your squash will be ready for eating.

 Simple, roasted squash